 - Avoid any exercises or sudden movements of any sorts.
 Do not play sports that will involve physical stress or any exercises for the neck, too.

-- Do allow the muscle to stretch gently over time.
+- Allow the muscle to stretch gently over time.
 Basic stretching movements like touching the chin to the shoulder, the chest, tilting it sideways, are great without application of any resistance.

 How Can Neck Pain Be Prevented?